 Of course, in detail, the system has 2 degrees of freedom (DOF).
-So you are looking for a way to measure the extent to which the system is 1 DOF, and in which conditions (for which extreme values of parameters and times) the system is close to 1 DOF by that measure.
+So you are looking for a way to measure the extent to which the system acts like it has 1 DOF, and in which conditions (for which extreme values of parameters and times) the system is close to 1 DOF by that measure.
 There is not a simple single unique answer to this question.

-13. Two masses constrained This is an elaboration of the problem above, replacing the spring with a rigid rod.
+14. Two masses constrained This is an elaboration of the problem above, replacing the spring with a rigid rod.
 As per lecture, set up the DAEs and solve them using Matlab using numbers of your choice.
 Note the increasing error (as time progresses) in the satisfaction of the constraint.
 Compare this solution with the the method from the problem above (where you use some very large value of k).
-Which one is faster? more accurate in predicting COM motion?
+Which one is is faster to compute on the computer?
+Which is more accurate in predicting COM motion?
+(Again, as always, justify your answer so someone who disagrees would be convinced.)